mdunschen/green-corridors/README.md

 Map data for the green corridors proposed as part of the [Liverpool green spaces review](http://liverpool.gov.uk/mayor/mayoral-commissions/strategic-green-and-open-spaces-review-board/).

+Although this repository holds the raw data, it can also be [viewed overlaid on a map here](http://umap.openstreetmap.fr/en/map/liverpool-green-corridors_68112#12/53.4026/-2.9491).

 ## Files

  * [Stage-1-Existing.gpx](Stage-1-Existing.gpx) - Already existing green corridors included in the Stage 1 proposal.